 Francis E. Warren Air Force Base, Wyo., is home to the 90th Missile Wing, which was activated July 1, 1963, with the original designation of the 90th Strategic Missile Wing.
 F.E.
 Warren AFB became the nation's first operational Intercontinental Ballistic Missile base with the introduction of the Atlas missile in 1958.
 Today, the Mighty Ninety operates Minuteman III (LGM-30G) ICBMs on full alert 24-hours a day, 365 days a year.

-The 90th Missile Wing is made up of a wing staff and five groups - the 90th Operations Group, 90th Maintenance Group, 90th Mission Support Group, 90th Security Forces Group and 90th Medical Group.
+The 90th Missile Wing is made up of a wing staff and five groups - the 90th Operations Group, 90th Maintenance Group, 90th Mission Support Group, 90th Security Forces Group, and the 90th Medical Group.

-The 90th Operations Group consists of more than 550 operators, chefs, facility managers, aircrew members and support personnel.
-It is composed of three missile squadrons, an operations support squadron, a helicopter squadron and a standardization and evaluation element.
-Each tactical missile squadron is responsible for five missile alert facilities and 50 Minuteman III ICBMs.
-The units of the 90th Operations Group include the 319th Missile Squadron, 320th Missile Squadron, 321st Missile Squadron, 90th Operations Support Squadron and the 37th Helicopter Squadron.
+The 90th Operations Group consists of about 350 operators, facility managers, and support personnel.
+It is composed of three missile squadrons, an operations support squadron and a standardization and evaluation element.
+Each tactical missile squadron is responsible for five missile alert facilities and 50 Minuteman III ICBM launch facilities.
+The units of the 90th Operations Group include the 319th Missile Squadron, 320th Missile Squadron, 321st Missile Squadron and the 90th Operations Support Squadron.

-The 90th Maintenance Group provides the commander with U.S. Strategic Command fully modernized, combat-ready Minuteman III ICBMs along with command and control systems required to launch those missiles.
-The group maintains 150 missiles and associated launch facilities, as well as 15 launch control facilities spread between a three-state, 9,600 square-mile complex.
-The 90th Maintenance Group comprises four units: a Maintenance Quality Assurance Section, the 90th Missile Maintenance Squadron, the 90th Munitions Squadron and the 90th Maintenance Operations Squadron.
+The 90th Maintenance Group, consisting of about 450 personnel, provides the commander with combat-ready Minuteman III ICBMs along with command and control systems required to launch those missiles.
+The group maintains up to 150 launch facilities and associated missiles, as well as 15 launch control centers, spread between a three-state, 9,600 square-mile complex.
+The 90th Maintenance Group is comprised of three squadrons: the 90th Missile Maintenance Squadron, the 90th Munitions Squadron, the 90th Maintenance Operations Squadron.

 The 90th Mission Support Group provides world-class combat support enabling the 90th Missile Wing's mission while preparing and deploying warrior airmen to combatant commands world-wide.
-More than 1,000 men and women of the group provide civil engineer, transportation, logistics readiness, communications, contracting, personnel and services support to 29,000 active duty, reserve, family members and retirees, including more than 3,815 personnel assigned to the missile wing and its tenant units.
+About 1,000 men and women of the group provide civil engineer, fire and emergency services, transportation, supply, communications, contracting, personnel, and morale and welfare support to 29,000 active duty, reserve, family members and retirees, including more than 4,000 personnel assigned to the missile wing and its tenant units.
 This diverse group fully supports the nuclear mission while maintaining a robust overseas deployment commitment providing combat capability across the spectrum of conflict.
-The units of the 90th Mission Support Group include the 90th Civil Engineer Squadron, 90th Logistics Readiness Squadron, 90th Communications Squadron, 90th Contracting Squadron, and the 90th Force Support Squadron.
+The units of the 90th Mission Support Group include the 90th Civil Engineer Squadron, 90th Logistics Readiness Squadron, 90th Communications Squadron, 90th Contracting Squadron and the 90th Force Support Squadron.

-The 90th Security Forces Group is composed of five squadrons.
-The 790th Missile Security Forces Squadron provides security for convoys and missile maintenance operations.
-The 90th Missile Security Forces Squadron provides security for 15 missile alert facilities and launch facilities.
-The 90th Security Forces Squadron provides installation and weapons storage area security; police services; pass and registration functions; and reports and analysis duties.
-The 90th Security Support Squadron provides command and control for the missile field and access control for all missile field forces as well as all security forces training and equipment support.
+The 90th Security Forces Group is composed of six squadrons, with about 1,250 personnel.
+The 90th, 790th and 890th Missile Security Forces Squadrons provide security for 15 missile alert facilities and 150 launch facilities.
+The 90th Security Forces Squadron provides installation and weapons storage area security, police services, pass and registration functions, and reports and analysis duties.
+The 90th Missile Security Operations Squadron provides command and control for the missile field and access control for all missile field forces, security forces training and equipment support, as well as providing security for convoys, tactical response forces and missile maintenance operations and counter small unmanned aerial system support.
+The 90th Ground Combat Training Squadron, based in Guernsey, Wyoming, provides intermediate to advanced security forces skills training designed to counter and destroy threats identified in the Nuclear Security Threat Capabilities Assessment.

-The 90th Medical Group is responsible for medical and dental care for more than 19,000 beneficiaries throughout Wyoming, Nebraska and northern Colorado.
-The group's mission is to maximize 90th Missile Wing personnel health, fitness and readiness through comprehensive managed health care systems emphasizing health promotion and preventive medicine.
-The units of the 90th Medical Group include the 90th Medical Operations Squadron and the 90th Medical Support Squadron.
+The 90th Medical Group of about 150 personnel is responsible for medical and dental care for more than 19,000 beneficiaries throughout Wyoming, Nebraska, and northern Colorado.
+The group's mission is to support the ICBM mission by providing world class health care to all beneficiaries.
+The units of the 90th Medical Group include the 90th Operational Medical Readiness Squadron and the 90th Healthcare Operations Squadron.